Type 1 diabetes is a serious, lifelong condition where your blood glucose level is too high because your body can't make a hormone called insulin.

 When you have Type 1 diabetes, your body still breaks down the carbohydrate from food and drink and turns it into glucose (sugar).
 But when the glucose enters your bloodstream, there's no insulin to allow it into your body's cells.
 More and more glucose then builds up in your bloodstream.

 So what does this mean?
 Well, before diagnosis, your body tries to get rid of the glucose through your kidneys, and that makes you wee a lot.
-Weeing so much leads to another symptom of diabetes – extreme thirst.
+This is one of the main symptom of diabetes.

 These symptoms tend to come on quickly – over just a few days or weeks.
 Anyone who has these symptoms should see a doctor as soon as possible.